Skip to content

 Anti-Patterns: What to Leave Out

-AI spec anti-patterns fail in one of two directions.
-Over-constraining implementation locks the agent into a solution that may conflict with codebase conventions or miss a better approach the agent would have found if given behavioral latitude.
-Under-constraining behavior leaves gaps that the agent fills with statistically plausible defaults that appear correct in isolation but break during integration.
-The anti-patterns below map to specific observable failures, not to general writing-quality concerns.
+AI spec anti-patterns fail in two directions.
+Over-constraining implementation locks the agent into a solution that may conflict with codebase conventions.
+Under-constraining behavior leaves gaps that the agent fills with plausible defaults that break during integration.

 Implementation Hints That Constrain Agent Solutions